kubernetes/community/contributors/design-proposals/node/troubleshoot-running-pods.md

 `startContainer()` will be updated to write a new label `io.kubernetes.container.type` to the runtime.
 Existing containers will be started with a type of `REGULAR` or `INIT`.
-When added in a subsequent step, Debug Containers will start with with the type `EPHEMERAL`.
+When added in a subsequent step, Debug Containers will start with the type `EPHEMERAL`.

 ##### Step 2: Creation and Handling of Debug Containers